 You can also watch Bluey episodes on the BBC website.

-If you read all of this and you still can’t figure out why Bluey is so popular, we recommend giving an episode or two a watch.
+If you read all of this and still can’t figure out why Bluey is so popular, we recommend giving an episode or two a watch.

 If you’ve seen Bluey before and you’ve already got an opinion on it, feel free to share it in a comment below!